Amal-N47h/DomainAgeChecker/README.md

 # Domain Age Checker

 The Domain Age Checker is a collection of scripts written in Bash, Python, and JavaScript for determining the age of a domain by querying its WHOIS information.
+These scripts provide a convenient way to quickly retrieve and calculate the age of a domain name, which can be useful for various purposes such as domain management, cybersecurity analysis, or historical research.

 ## Usage